Quist1996/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R a+X .  a script that adds execute permission to all subdirectories of  current directory for the owner, the group owner and all other users without changing regular files mkdir -m751 my_dir, script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello,script that changes the group owner to school for the file hello
+chmod -R a+X .  a script that adds execute permission to all subdirectories of  current directory for the owner, the group owner and all other users without changing regular files mkdir -m751 my_dir, script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello,script that changes the group owner to school for the file hello groups, script that prints all the groups the current user is part of